 GigaCloud Technology Inc Honored as Bronze Stevie® Award Winner in 2023 American Business Awards®

-/EIN News/ -- HONG KONG, May 08, 2023 (GLOBE NEWSWIRE) -- GigaCloud Technology Inc (Nasdaq: GCT) (“GigaCloud” or the “Company”), a pioneer of global end-to-end B2B ecommerce solutions for large parcel merchandise, today announced that it was named one of the winners of a Bronze Stevie® Award in the Fastest Growing Company of the Year - Up to 2,500 Employees category in The 21st Annual American Business Awards®.
+HONG KONG, May 08, 2023 (GLOBE NEWSWIRE) -- GigaCloud Technology Inc GCT ("GigaCloud" or the "Company"), a pioneer of global end-to-end B2B ecommerce solutions for large parcel merchandise, today announced that it was named one of the winners of a Bronze Stevie® Award in the Fastest Growing Company of the Year - Up to 2,500 Employees category in The 21st Annual American Business Awards®.

 The American Business Awards are the U.S.A.'s premier business awards program.
 Winners were selected by more than 240 professionals worldwide in the three-month judging process based on their average scores.
 Other recipients of the American Business Awards include Samsung Electronics America, Verizon, and Cisco Systems, Inc.